You Don't Eat Enough!

 When we purposefully skip a few meals we call that ‘fasting,’ yet we should learn one of the main lessons fasting is meant to teach us: fasting reminds us how quickly we become weak without regular intake.
 Unfortunately, the average Christian lives in what could best be described as a perpetual state of spiritual fasting.
 Is it any wonder then that we suffer from so much spiritual weakness?

 There is a great need for our spiritual lives to begin to mirror our physical lives.
 The Old Testament prophet Daniel knew the danger of spiritual malnutrition so he, “got down on his knees three times a day and prayed and gave thanks before his God” (Daniel 6:10).

-David also followed the physical pattern of ‘three meals-a-day’ in his spiritual life when he confessed, “Evening and morning and at noon I utter my complaint and moan, and he hears my voice” (Psalm 55:17).
+David also followed the physical pattern of ‘three meals-a-day’ in his spiritual life when he confessed, “Evening and morning and at noon I utter my complaint and moan, and he hears my voice” (Psalms 55:17).

 Like these saints, we all have the opportunity to regularly nourish our spirits through prayer and the Word.
 The Word of God creates life (Genesis 1:3, John 11:43), but we must spend time consuming it to get the benefits.
 An unopened Bible and an unused prayer closet hold no more spiritual value than uneaten vegetables do for the body.

 The Psalmist says, “I rise before dawn and cry for help; I hope in your words” (Psalm 119:47).

 We must also rise in the morning and be nourished to hope and act on all the promises God has made through His Word.
 But we must not stop there!
 In the very next verse the Psalmist continues, “My eyes are awake before the watches of the night, that I may meditate on your promise” (Psalm 119:148).